 Over the last 200 years, the magnetic field has lost around 9% of its strength on a global average.
 A large region of reduced magnetic intensity has developed between Africa and South America and is known as the South Atlantic Anomaly.

-From 1970 to 2020, the minimum field strength in this area has dropped from around 24,000 nanoteslas to 22,000, while at the same time the area of the anomaly has grown and moved westward at a pace of around 20 km per year.
+From 1970 to 2020, the minimum field strength in this area has dropped from around 24,000 nanoteslas to 22,000, while at the same time the area of the anomaly has grown and moved westward at a pace of around 20 km (12 miles) per year.
 Over the past five years, a second center of minimum intensity has emerged southwest of Africa – indicating that the South Atlantic Anomaly could split up into two separate cells.

 Earth’s magnetic field is often visualized as a powerful dipolar bar magnet at the center of the planet, tilted at around 11° to the axis of rotation.
 However, the growth of the South Atlantic Anomaly indicates that the processes involved in generating the field are far more complex.
 Simple dipolar models are unable to account for the recent development of the second minimum.